SciAps/SciApsApi/README.md

 ```

 ## Tests
-These commands relate to running tests which return chemistry information for the sample along with spectra.
+These commands relate to running tests which return mode-specific data, including mineral matches and scalar values for the sample, along with spectra.

 ### /api/v2/testSettings
 This endpoint is used to retrieve or apply test settings.
 This endpoint requires a mode to be passed which can